Natan-1212/African-Attraction-Project/README.md

 -Created with angular 10
 -ng new generator command used to start the AfricanBestAttraction App.
--angular routing, hard coded information employed to explore the 20 best african tourist attraction sites and the corresponding tourist countries safety standards for travellers.
+-angular routing, hard coded information employed to explore the 20 best african tourist attraction sites and the corresponding tourist countries' safety standards for travellers.
--App uses at least five components: Home, Contacts, African Attractions,Safety Standard and Updates.
+-App comprises of least five components: Home, Contacts, African Attractions,Safety Standard and Updates.

 # Wireframe
-images and json files are also incorrported with a fashion;
+-Angular Hard codes, Images and json files are incorrported in a fashion;

- 1)Home component provides introduction about the App
+ 1)Home- component provides introduction about the App

- 2)Contacts contains the contact address of the tourst attraction places tourists could call for detail information to the particular attraction.
+ 2)Contacts- contains the contact address of the tourst attraction places tourists could call for detail information to the particular attraction.

  3)Twenty Best African Attraction places data contains Json file and image ;